 However, without KPIs it is difficult if not impossible to quantify business process management successes.
 Businesses must make sure their KPIs are realistic and attainable in order for them to be effective.

 Additionally, when KPIs are effectively met it is easier to attain support for BPM initiatives in the future.

 Digital transformation can be intimidating with so much advanced technology involved ranging from robotic process automation to low code platforms.
 BPM must stay focused on the end to end business process instead of hyper fixating on technological enhancements.

 Without providing companies with extensive benefits, BPM would not be a realistic or appropriate undertaking.
 The 3 top benefits of business process management that companies can expect to experience include-

 BPM is not a one time event where set activities are performed and then a company goes back to business as normal.
 In order to stay competitive in an increasingly expanding global market, businesses must improve business processes consistently.

-Whether facing a change in internal business rules or external regulations, a company must be able to adapt their business processes quickly and effectively.
+Whether facing a change in internal business rules or external regulations, a company must be able to adapt its business processes quickly and effectively.
 Process improvement can even prompt new opportunities including an expanded customer base and new business partners.

 Alternatively, outdated business processes can lead to massive financial consequences, damages to brand reputation, and even business closure.

 A principal objective of BPM is to increase business process efficiency.
-There are many reasons a business process might be inefficient, ranging from poor collaboration between departments to a failure to properly implement process automation solutions.
+There are many reasons a business process might be inefficient, ranging from the poor collaboration between departments to a failure to properly implement process automation solutions.